Planning-Inspectorate/ODW-Service/docs/architecture/apim-and-function-apps.md

 - APIs will be organised into logical products within APIM
 - Subscription keys will be required for all APIs
 - oAuth will also be used to authenticate against each API
+- APIM will be integrated with Azure Entra ID
+- The APIM developer portal will be used to access API documentation and to subscribe to APIs
 - A JWT validate policy will be applied to all APIs as part of auth flow
 - Azure Key Vault will be used to store subscription keys and service principal secrets used to call the APIs
 - Subscription keys and SPN secrets to be rotated on a regular basis (tbc) using Azure DevOps pipeline